Law - Political Science - Administration

 Professional integration

-• This Master's degree is designed to meet the needs of the new professions of international technical expertise and the evolution of their methods of practice.
-It prepares students for the activities necessary for international cooperation and development aid:
+• This Master's program aims to meet the needs of new professions in international technical expertise and the changing nature of how they are practiced.
+It prepares students for activities necessary for international cooperation and development aid:

-- response to national and international calls for tenders or calls for projects
+- responding to national and international calls for tenders or projects

 - technical and administrative expertise